 The ClosureFast™ Procedure

-The ClosureFast™ Procedure is also known as radiofrequency ablation.
-This widely used minimally invasive, in-office procedure takes about 30 minutes to an hour, depending on the extent of your problem.
+Also known as radiofrequency ablation, this widely used minimally invasive, in-office procedure takes about 30 minutes to an hour, depending on the extent of your condition.
 It uses radiofrequency energy to close the vein.
-When compared to traditional vein stripping, patients of the ClosureFast™ Procedure require only local anesthesia and have a minimal recovery time, typically returning to work the same day.
+When compared to traditional vein stripping, the ClosureFast™ Procedure requires only local anesthesia and a minimal recovery time, allowing patients to typically return to work the same day.

 Your DVVI board-certified vein specialist will start by numbing the areas of the vein to be treated.
 We then insert a small catheter, guided by ultrasound, painlessly into the vein.
 Radiofrequency energy collapses the vein, the collapsed vein is absorbed, and blood is rerouted to healthy veins.